Elementary Education: BS, BA

 - Freshmen: New freshmen admitted to USU in good standing qualify for admission to the pre-major.

-Teacher Education Program Requirements: In order to become an elementary education major, students must be accepted into the teacher education program, which includes the following:
+- Teacher Education Program Requirements: In order to become an elementary education major, students must receive Licensure Lane Designation, which includes the following:

 - Pass a criminal background check (this should be done one semester before applying)

-- Pass the Praxis II elementary education content knowledge exam (this should be done at least one semester prior to applying)
+- Pass at least two sections of Praxis II elementary education multiple subjects exam (this should be done at least one semester prior to applying)

 International students have additional admissions requirements.